 In May 2012 she became the first woman to join the MCC world cricket committee and was voted England women's player of the year.

-After a disappointing summer with the bat by her high standards, Edwards hit form as England were runners-up at the World T20 in Sri Lanka.
+After a disappointing summer with the bat by her high standards, Edwards hit form as England were runners-up at the World T20 in Sri Lanka and came third at the World Cup in India.

-She is employed by the Cricket Foundation as a Brit Insurance Chance to Shine coaching ambassador, working in schools and clubs to inspire children in cricket.
+She is employed by the Cricket Foundation as a Chance to Shine coaching ambassador, working in schools and clubs to inspire children in cricket.